 Blue Sky Café- An Agrarian Kitchen

-Perhaps surprisingly, many of our students do not pack a lunch, or they graze at Circle K for bags of chips.
-As part of this program, their day will begin in the Urban Horticulture class with Michael Bagesse.
-There students will select seasonal vegetables to grow in their schoolyard gardens, and learn to take care of composting.
-Then those students will take what they’ve grown—or we’ve purchased at local farmers’ markets and the Community Food Bank— and prepare healthy, nutrition-rich lunches in the newly-restored school kitchen.
-The kitchen classes will be taught by our teachers Lukas Bogard and Zak Cushing, and supervised by a new kitchen manager, Christine Merrill.
+As part of this program, 9th graders will begin in the Urban Horticulture class with Michael Bagesse.
+There students will propagate seedlings in the greenhouse, select and plant seasonal vegetables to grow, install irrigation, and manage the farm.
+Then those students will take what they’ve grown—or we’ve purchased at local farmers’ markets and local retailers— and prepare healthy, nutrition-rich lunches in the fully-renovated school kitchen.
+The kitchen classes will be directed by our chef, Glen Coffman, in partnership with the growers.

-Designed to provide students with an authentic kitchen and dining experience, as well as paying attention to minimal waste, the Blue Sky Café will feature real glass, flatware and tableware (not paper or plastic), provisions for vegan dishes, and opportunities for select menu choices.
+Designed to provide students with an authentic kitchen and dining experience, as well as generating minimal waste, the Blue Sky Café features real glass, flatware and tableware (not paper or plastic), provisions for vegan dishes, and opportunities for select menu choices.
 Menu planning based on seasonal ingredients will allow us to do this at a very low cost to students—the goal is that every student, regardless of income, can afford a Blue Sky Café lunch.

-Monthly subscription prices are $30 per student, or $20 for students enrolled in the Culinary Arts/ Urban Horticulture classes.
+Monthly subscription prices are thirty/$30 per student, or twenty/$20 for students enrolled in the Culinary Arts classes.

 Thank you for your support of our local food system and economy, sustainable organic agriculture, and the health of our students!